naveed-fida/hisab-kitab/Readme.md

 # About

 HisabKitab is an app for tracking project expenses.
-The following animation explains how it works:

 ## Tech Stack